santiago-webdev/Zettelpy/README.md

 zettelpy Books/"The Aleph.md"
 ```

-# Dependencies
-- Having an $EDITOR setted up.
-I'm using neovim in here
-- ctags, because the Luhmann-ID is being identified by ctags
-- ripgrep, to search for the ID
-- okular

 # Things that I need to add
 There's a bunch of them, honestly I only made this program to see if I liked
 Python, I will add them while I'm learning about it.